OpenTechSchool-Brussels/intro-to-webGL-and-shaders/log2_intro_shaders.md

 Shaders must be compiled and linked in a shader program, an executable binary code stored on the GPU memory.
 The GLSL compiler is built in the OpenGL library and can be called in webGL/javascript code.

-We first write a generic function that we will use to compile our vertex shader and our fragment shader separetely.
+We first write a generic function that we will use to compile our vertex shader and our fragment shader separately.
 Add that function below the javascript main() function.

 ~~~ JavaScript